fernandozamoraj/DirectoryWiz/ReadMe.txt

 To Remove by file name
 div --remove -n "C:\path\to\myfolder\" "myfile.bmp otherfile.txt thirdfile.doc"

-To Remove by folder name" + Environment.NewLine div --remove -fn "C:\path\to\myfolder\" "bin debug .svn"
+To Remove by folder name
+div --remove -fn "C:\path\to\myfolder\" "bin debug .svn"

 To Remove by regex